 - Primary DNS Secondary DNS Domain

 Note: Before selecting DHCP network setting, verify that no dhclient is running on the backup proxy.

-After the network configuration completes, you can choose to change the CentOS hostname.
+After the network configuration completes, you can choose to change the CentOS or Ubuntu operating system hostname.

 - To change the hostname, provide the new hostname when prompted.